Wintus/Wikipedia-Blame/architecture-overview.md

 ## Overview

-Leveraging React v19's `useActionState` hook to create a modern, efficient data fetching strategy for the Wikipedia Blame application.
+This document outlines the current architecture, leveraging React v19's `useActionState` hook to create a modern, efficient data fetching strategy for the Wikipedia Blame application.

 ## Core Architectural Principles